Here’s what you need to know:

-[If you’re looking for a full program, you can grab My Home Bodyweight Program HERE, or skip to the bottom of the article to see the core program]
+[If you’re looking for a full program, you can grab My 6-Pack Secrets Guide HERE, or skip to the bottom of the article to see the core program]

 Crunches – If you’re still doing sets of 25+ crunches, c’mon!
-There’s a million other exercises that are better, and let’s be honest, if you’re able to do 25, you’re doing neck-ups, not good crunches anyways.
+There’s a million other exercises that are better, and let’s be honest, if you’re able to do 25, you’re probably doing neck or hip flexor training instead of abs..

-Machine Abs – Literally any machine that is supposed to be targeting your abs is dumb.
-The worst offenders?
-The twisty ab machines.
+Twisty Machine Abs – Oblique training on machines is rough on the low back.
 Please don’t do those if you’re interested in having a long term relationship with your spine.

 Whether you’re just getting into working out, or coming back from an injury, here are 3 essential core and ab exercises that you should be doing.
 I stole these from Dr Stuart McGill, the worlds leading spine expert.
 He calls these his “Big 3”.